Visual Supports

 The Creation Process

-After you submit your topic, Ella creates a draft outline for your visual support.
+After submitting a topic, Ella generates a draft outline.
 In the preview, you can:

 • Review key messages and the narrative